 I tried to add structure around what a user would need to do with the system - the reason they were doing the task.
 Per Nielsen Norman, UX consultants, this adds motivation.

-Below: another example of wireframes for the global page within Terra Manager.
+Example of wireframes for the global page within Terra Manager.

 There were multiple tools I used throughout the UX and UI process.
 These included hand drawings and whiteboards for the roughing of ideas.
 Adobe Experience Design, Invision and HTML/CSS/jquery (Bootstrap 3 & 4) were used for prototyping for the dev and support teams.
-I used Sketch, Adobe Illustrator (icons & vectors) and Adobe Photoshop for user interface and photo manipulation.
+I used Sketch, Adobe Illustrator CC (icons & vectors) and Adobe Photoshop CC for user interface and photo manipulation.

 The low fidelity prototype below was created in Adobe Experience Design.
 The concept was to come up with a way to create, save, manage and recall configurations (or presets) for settings.
 Click anywhere on the prototype to see what to click next.

-Final design for Terra Configuration manager
+Design for Terra Configuration Manager